f4exb/dsdcc/messagefile.md

 <h2>File format</h2>

-There is one line per polling occurence with a fixed format depending on the protocol.
+There is one line per polling occurrence with a fixed format depending on the protocol.
 For all protocols the line starts with a timestamp and a protocol identifier.
 Details by protocol are given next.

 <h3>DMR</h3>